 When it comes to background checks, it’s important that you’re always getting the full story.
 Inaccuracies in reports cannot provide the detail you need when making a hiring decision or preventing a dangerous person from becoming a volunteer.
 When records or pertinent information is missing from a record, it becomes challenging to make effective hiring decisions.
 Make sure you’re getting the best data possible from as many sources as possible ensures you’re getting the full story.

 With the summer fast approaching, it's a great time to review your screening policy!
 NRPA is partnered with Background Investigation Bureau (BIB) to offer NRPA members quality background screenings at a discount price.
-Click here for more information.
-You can also email BIB or give them a call at 877.439.3900.
+You can email BIB or give them a call at 877.439.3900.